Palestine, spring 2016.

 comes home late tonight.

 Shuhada street now resembles a ghost town.
 An empty theatre without audience, just occasional tourists.
-Those passing by the checkpoint are either primary students, their teachers, or a few Palestinians residents who remain in a neighborhood surrounded by Israeli settlements.
-Activists are not welcomed either.

 “This is my house, this is my garden, this is my lemon tree.
 This is my family: my wife, my son, my grandson.
 This is the house my family was born and nursed.
 I have lived through the First Intifada, the Second Intifada, the Battle of Jenin.
 And I’m not leaving this place.”